Draco87/Personal-Mood-Classification/README.md

 A data science project that transforms messy, real-world personal mood tracking data into actionable insights.
 This project analyses daily habits like sleep, study, exercise, and hydration to discover which factors have the most significant impact on mood.

+## ⚠️ Disclaimer

+This project is intended for **educational and exploratory purposes only**.
+The analysis is based on a limited set of **self-logged data** and does **not** account for other critical factors that may influence well-being, such as:

+- Diet
+- Hormonal balance
+- Social interactions
+- Screentime

+The insights generated through this project are **not a substitute for professional medical advice**.
+Always consult a qualified healthcare provider with any questions regarding your health.

 ---

 ## ✨ Overview